apple/swift-migration-guide/Guide.docc/CommonProblems.md

 ```

 A global value can also be expressed with a computed property.
+If such property consistently returns the same constant value,
-This is semantically equivalent to a `let` constant, but could have
+this is semantically equivalent to a `let` constant as far as
-different impacts on a final linked artifact.
+observable values/effects are concerned:

 ```swift
 var supportedStyleCount: Int {